What is a Visual Support?

 The Canucks Autism Network’s video resources are proudly supported by Autism Speaks Canada.

-Visit the Canucks Autism Network Video Models YouTube channel to view a collection of video models for our sports and rec programs.
+Visit the Canucks Autism Network Video Models YouTube channel to view our library of videos.

 Video Examples of Support Strategies

 At Canucks Autism Network, we use a variety of strategies to support individuals with autism in the sport and recreation setting.
 These strategies can serve as instructional tools for teachers, coaches, and community recreation leaders to increase motivation, communication, predictability, and participation in community recreation.

 Stay tuned for the launch of the Canucks Autism Network Support Strategy YouTube channel to view examples of our staff utilizing these support strategies across various community recreation activities.

 At Canucks Autism Network, we believe that success is achieved through shared knowledge, strong partnerships and collective capacity.
 We are always looking for funders and partners who are interested in collaborating with us to create new resources.